bang-olufsen/bang_olufsen-hacs/README.md

 ### play_media services

-The Bang & Olufsen integration supports different playback types in the `media_player.play_media` service: playback from URL, activating a favourite, playback from a local file, playing a radio station, activating a Deezer flow and Deezer playlists, albums and tracks.
+The Bang & Olufsen integration supports different playback types in the `media_player.play_media` service: playback from URL, activating a favourite, playback from a local file, playing a radio station, activating a Deezer flow and Deezer/Tidal playlists, albums and tracks.
+Additionally `announce` can be set to `True` to play TTS or files as an overlay.

 #### play_media examples